domsleee/posh-tabcomplete/README.md

 ### Step 1.
 Install binary

+There are binaries available in [releases](https://github.com/domsleee/posh-tabcomplete/releases) or with one of these commands:

 | Repository      | Instructions                             |
 | --------------- | ---------------------------------------  |
 | **[crates.io]** | `cargo install posh-tabcomplete --locked`|

 ### Step 2.
 Setup powershell

+Add this line to your profile, you can edit this by typing `code $PROFILE` in powershell:
 ```pwsh
 Invoke-Expression (&tabcomplete init | Out-String)
 ```